 What are some questions I can ask my doctor about liver cancer?

 As you cope with liver cancer and its treatment, you need to have honest, open talks with your doctor.
-You should feel free to ask any question that's on your mind, no matter how small it might seem.
+You should ask any question, no matter how small it might seem.
 Here are some questions you might want to ask.
-Be sure to add your own questions as you think of them.
+Be sure to add your own as you think of them.
 Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.

-- Where in the liver is my cancer?
+- Where in my liver is the cancer?
 Has it spread beyond the liver?

-- What is the stage of my cancer?
-What does that mean in my case?
+- What is the cancer’s stage?
+What does that mean to me?

 - How well is my liver working?